Dwarf cassowary: Ecology

-The species feeds mainly on fallen fruits or fruits that they pluck from shrubs, and small animals and insects.
+The species feeds mainly on fallen fruits or fruits that they pluck from shrubs, invertebrates, small vertebrates, and fungi.
 Dwarf cassowaries use the crest on their head to sort through leaf litter and reveal many sources of food, such as fungi, insects, plant tissue, and small vertebrates, including lizards and frogs.
-A solitary bird, it pairs only during breeding season.
-It possibly undertakes seasonal migrations in part of its range.
+It forages solitary or in small family groups; around good food sources, larger groups may form.
+It possibly undertakes seasonal migrations in part of its range, but is sometimes presumed sedentary.

+Breeding

+Breeding has been documented both during the wet and dry season.
+The nest is a shallow depression on the ground, with 2 to 5 eggs per clutch.
+These eggs measure 12.8–15.2 cm in length and 8.1–9.5 cm in width, weighing 625–640 g.
+Incubation takes 49–52 days, and is done exclusively by the male, along with raising the chicks.